Skip to content

 When you drink alcohol, your liver is responsible for metabolizing it.
 Alcohol metabolism occurs through a series of steps, including the formation of acetaldehyde (a toxic intermediate) before it is converted into acetate.

-What doesn't speed up alcohol metabolism:
+What does not speed up alcohol metabolism:

 • Sweating